Discipline, Not Control: How to Limit Screen Time on iPhone for Child

 Best Apps for Screen Time Control

 Aside from the iPhone’s Screen Time feature, there are also many available apps on the iStore to control screen time.
-Here are some of the best apps for this service:
+Here are some of the best apps to use for this:

-One of the best apps of its kind for parents, providing online and offline child safety.
-In addition to accurate geolocation, LIVE-listening, and many other functions from the “real world”, Find My Kids displays a list of applications in which the child is sitting, and the time spent in them.
-You will be able to understand how much time and where your child spends in order to limit it and protect kid from unwanted content.
+One of the best apps of its kind for parents, providing online and offline child safety features and tools.
+In addition to accurate geolocation, LIVE-listening, and many other functions from the “real world”, Findmykids displays a list of applications your child uses and the time spent in them.
+This allows you to understand exactly how your child is using their device, and keep them safe from adult and inappropriate content.

 You can download the app right now from the AppStore.

-This blocks apps and websites that can cause distraction during work or study hours, including social media, online shopping, or news media.
+This tool blocks apps and websites that can cause distraction during work or study hours, including social media, online shopping, or news media.
+Use the screen time settings to stay in control of your kid’s online viewing.

-This one is for parents who want to set schedules, give rewards to children who cooperate, block certain apps, and detect sensitive media on their children’s devices.
-This way, you can block inappropriate sites you saw your children access.
-You can protect up to 30 devices with this app.
+This one is for parents who want to set schedules for family members, block certain apps, and detect sensitive media on their children’s devices.
+With FamiSafe, you can block specific content don’t want your children to access.
+Family location and geofencing tools are also included.

-It reminds users that it’s time to get off their gadget and do something else like study, eat meals, etc. IT also shows the time when the iPad will be ready for use again.
+DinnerTime reminds users when it’s time to get off their gadgets and do something else like study, eat meals, etc. It also displays when the iPad will be ready for use again.

-Allows you to manage screen time by blocking inappropriate content, monitor online activity, and set time limitations for apps and games.
+Allowing the user to manage screen time, block inappropriate content, and build healthier online habits.
+Qustodio will also enable you to monitor online activity and set time limitations for apps and game usage.

 iPhone Screen Time for Discipline, Not Control

 Overall, the iPhone Screen Time feature is a highly recommended feature for those struggling with tech addiction and for parents who want to monitor their children’s screen time.
-However, it is also best to remember that the Screen Time feature can only do so much for you.
-At the end of the day, it will all depend on how you’ve disciplined yourself or your children.
+However, it is also important to remember that the Screen Time feature has its limits.
+Discipline and the teaching of good online habits play vital roles, too.

 Got your iPhone right beside you?
 Then it may be the best time to start checking your screen time right now!